 The Neurosequential Model in Caregiving (NMC) applies core NM concepts for parents, caregivers, and non-clinical team members working in mental health, early childhood, juvenile justice, education and a host of other settings serving children, youth and families impacted by developmental adversity.

-Our first introductory NMC training series begins October 17, 2025.
-The NMC Key Concepts: Basics is a live, virtual training experience includes a combination of virtual teaching, small group discussion/reflection, and multimedia content.
-This interactive series is led by Michelle Maikoetter and joined by expert discussants from the Neurosequential Network including Bruce D. Perry, M.D., Ph.D. and others.
+Our second of four online courses introducing the NMC begins January 30, 2026.
+This is a six-session online training that includes didactic lectures, multimedia content and group discussion/reflection questions.
+This series is led by Michelle Maikoetter and joined by expert discussants from the Neurosequential Network including Bruce D. Perry, M.D., Ph.D. and others.

 Join LIVE or via RECORDINGS to view at your own convenience.